Correcting misinformation on social media with a large language model: Methods

-\xhdr{Response approaches} We included laypeople, \oursystem, and \oursystem's variants as the approaches evaluated in our study.
+\xhdr{Response approaches} We included laypeople, \oursystem, and its variants as the approaches evaluated in our study.
 For each tweet, laypeople have two responses: one has high helpfulness, and the other has average helpfulness.
 We further generated responses by \oursystem.
 Note that laypeople's responses were created in the past, where \oursystem~could potentially have an advantage by retrieving more recently published web pages.
-Therefore to have a fair comparison, we constrained \oursystem~to only retrieve older web pages.
-Responses from Community Notes range from seven minutes to three years (median: 14 hours) after the tweet was originally posted on social media.
-We generated one response by \oursystem~to each tweet by only retrieving web pages published thirty minutes {\it before} the creation time of the corresponding laypeople's high-helpfulness response (Supplementary Fig.~\ref{supp:figure:dist_note_times}).
-We also had \oursystem~generate an additional response to each tweet by only retrieving web pages published thirty minutes before the creation time of the corresponding laypeople's average-helpfulness response (Supplementary Fig.~\ref{supp:figure:dist_note_times}).
-To evaluate \oursystem's capability for immediately responding to potential misinformation, we finally generated one response where \oursystem~only retrieved web pages published before the post time of the corresponding tweet.
-Moreover, we generated one response to each tweet by GPT-4 (\texttt{gpt-4-0613}), which can be seen as a variant of \oursystem~that is not augmented by credibility-aware retrieval and vision-enabled, i.e., only has the step of response generation in Fig.~\ref{fig:1}d.
-For tweets with images, we included two more variants of \oursystem: one is augmented by credibility-aware retrieval but not vision-enabled (denoted as \oursystem$\backslash$vision), and the other is vice versa (denoted as \oursystem$\backslash$retrieval).
-For \oursystem$\backslash$vision, it generated one response to each tweet by only retrieving web pages published thirty minutes before the creation time of the corresponding laypeople's high-helpfulness response.
+To have a fair comparison, we generated one response by \oursystem~to each tweet by only retrieving web pages published thirty minutes {\it before} the creation time of the corresponding laypeople's high-helpfulness response (Supp.~Fig.~\ref{supp:figure:dist_note_times}).
+We also had \oursystem~generate an additional response to each tweet by only retrieving web pages published thirty minutes before the creation time of the corresponding laypeople's average-helpfulness response (Supp.~Fig.~\ref{supp:figure:dist_note_times}).
+Responses from Community Notes appeared, on average, 14 hours after the tweet is posted.
+To evaluate \oursystem's capability for immediately responding to potential misinformation, we generated one response where \oursystem~only retrieved web pages published before the corresponding tweet's post time.
+Moreover, we generated one response to each tweet by GPT-4.
+For tweets with images, we included two more variants of \oursystem: one is augmented by credibility-aware retrieval but not vision-enabled (denoted as \oursystem$\backslash$vision), and the other is vice versa (\oursystem$\backslash$retrieval).